-Censure is a written reprimand warning the individual that repeated infractions of the standards of conduct will result in official sactions by the Judiciary.
+Censure is a written reprimand warning the individual that repeated infractions of the standards of conduct will result in official sanctions by the Judiciary.
 The possible loss of a minor privilege or privileges and/or a fine restriction may also be imposed.
-The individual's family may be notified.